 Type p = x exp(-x).
-As expected, you get the power series expansion to 16 terms (if you have not changed the default).
+As expected, you get the power series expansion to 17 terms (if you have not changed the default).
 Now type pr = serreverse(p).
-You are asking here for the reversion of the power series p, in other words the inverse function.
-This is possible only for power series whose first non-zero coefficient is that of x^1 .
-To check the correctness of the result, you can type subst(p, x, pr) or subst(pr, x, p) and you should get back x + O(x^17).
+You are asking here for the reversion of the power series p, in other words the expansion of the inverse function.
+This is possible only for power series whose first nonzero coefficient is that of x^1 .
+To check the correctness of the result, you can type subst(p, x, pr) or subst(pr, x, p) and you should get $back x + O(x^18)$.